DOES ERNEST LLOYD LUZADDER HAVE BARUCH LOUSASDA ANCESTRY VIA HIS MOTHER?

 We have used Qmatch settings comparable to those which allow us to observe the matches B/Je and Je/TP - 5cM and P=7, and B/TP 5cM and P=3.
 Originally Bob Leuzarder gave us advice of the relevant Ancestry.com 7cM matches, but when they did not show up on Qmatch at 7cm and P=7 (default settings) we went to the lower quality settings indicated.
 From the chart can be seen matches with 9 of 12 relatives, matches at the Cr8 indicator (once) and Cr18 indicator (twice), a stronger match with Je than B (even though B has a proven connection with ELL through their Y-match) and 3 further higher-quality matches (apart from Je).
 After many previous failures to find evidence (see note 1 below), it was surprising to find all this, but we now consider that such a connection exists.

-Being 5 or so years older than Blume, Aaron's daughter would indeed have been useful to her younger mother-in-law, who was probably only 12 or 13 when she married Aaron #53 in 1736 then giving birth to Jacob #2570 in 1737 (this correctly-named 1st son died in boyhood).
-Aaron's daughter had given birth to Aaron #1226 in 1731 also at a young age - say 14 - suggesting her own birth around 1717 about the time when Jacob #740, Aaron #53 and Moses #54 came to NY from London with Aaron #53 being aged around 22.
-Perhaps Aaron #53 became a biological father as a result of a whirlwind romance, possibly on board the ship they sailed on.
+For Aaron #53 to have become a grandfather around the age of 36, his daughter would have given birth to Aaron #1226 in 1731 also at a young age - say 14 - suggesting her own birth around 1717 about the time when Jacob #740, Aaron #53 and Moses #54 came to NY from London with Aaron #53 being aged around 22.
+Perhaps Aaron #53 became a biological father as a result of a whirlwind romance, possibly on board the ship they sailed on, and may not have known.
 Later, as a young (and possibly widowed and/or unmarried) pregnant or single mother she made herself known so as to successfully obtain support from her biological father.
 It is still unclear who the father of Aaron #1226 was (though we know his Y chromosome).
-But as she is referred to online as Sophia Barnes, this may give a clue as to his identity, though the identity of her mother is also unknown and the online name may refer to her as well (see note 2 below).
+But as his mother is referred to online as Sophia Barnes, this may give a clue as to his identity, though the identity of her mother is also unknown and the online name may refer to her (see also note 2 below).

 Notes: